-Discover how eSight eyewear is changing and improving the lives of people with sight loss.
-Experience the electronic glasses first-hand for yourself at one of our many clinics to see the real difference they can make to how independently you live your life.
+eSight Eyewear is changing and improving the lives of people who are experiencing sight loss.
+You too can see the electronic glasses first-hand for yourself at one of our many clinics to see the real difference they can make to how independently you live your life.

 Hundreds of people with sight loss have lived these moments when they first use eSight eyewear.
 In countless cases the glasses have enabled people to live more independent lives and there are hundreds of testimonials from people who are already using eSight electronic glasses like Brian Casey who saw his wife for the first time in 27 years.